Hagel's own words are fodder for critics

 Hagel initially supported the Iraq war, but as it dragged on he spoke out against some of President George W. Bush's policies, including the decision to send a "surge" of 30,000 more troops.

 In a 2007 Senate hearing, Hagel worried that the plan would lead to cross-border fighting with the Iranians or Syrians.
 He said it was "the most dangerous foreign policy blunder in this country since Vietnam, if it's carried out.
 I will resist it."

-Hagel's stand put him at odds with the Republican president and most of his party's lawmakers, including fellow Vietnam veteran McCain.
+Hagel's stand put him at odds with most of his party's lawmakers, including fellow Vietnam veteran McCain.
 As it turned out, the troop surge was widely credited with stabilizing the war-torn country and putting it on a path that eventually enabled the U.S. withdrawal.

 Hagel's comments have also made some champions of the United States' extensive nation-building efforts in Afghanistan uneasy.

 Hagel supported the war but his enthusiasm cooled as it dragged on for more than 10 years.
 He pointedly said that militaries are "built to fight and win wars, not bind together failing nations."
 In a radio interview this year, he said "the American people want out" of Afghanistan.